On the minimum bisection of random $3$-regular graphs: Abstract

 \section{Abstract}

-In this paper we give new asymptotically almost sure lower and upper bounds on the bisection width of random $3-$regular graphs.
-The main contribution is a new lower bound on the bisection width of $0.103295n$, based on a first moment method together with a structural decomposition of the graph, thereby improving a 27 year old result of Kostochka and Melnikov.
-We also give a complementary upper bound of $0.139822n$, combining known spectral ideas with original combinatorial insights.
-Developping further this approach, with the help of Monte Carlo simulations, we obtain a non-rigorous upper bound of $0.131366n$.
+In this paper we give new bounds on the bisection width of random 3-regular graphs on $n$ vertices.
+The main contribution is a new lower bound of $0.103295n$ based on a first moment method together with a structural analysis of the graph, thereby improving a 27-year-old result of Kostochka and Melnikov.
+We also give a complementary upper bound of $0.139822n$ by combining a result of Lyons with original combinatorial insights.
+Developping this approach further, we obtain a non-rigorous improved upper bound with the help of Monte Carlo simulations.